bleetube/dojo_exporter/README.md

-# Basic openmetrics for Samourai Dojo
+# Basic openmetrics for Dojo

-A component for monitoring your Dojo health, which can be integrated with a self-hosted SRE stack.
+A component for monitoring your self-hosted [Samourai Dojo](https://code.samourai.io/dojo/samourai-dojo), which can be integrated with your self-hosted SRE stack.
 If you don't have one set up already, this won't be useful to you.
 It's basically a wrapper on two calls to `curl`.

 ## Installation and Usage